OJ17/things-I-learned-wiki/docs/Improvement/mental-health/meditation.md

 ### Summary:
 Increases gray matter in pre-frontal cortex.
-Makes you more calm, less stressed, more able to control your own behaviour,
+Makes you more calm, less stressed, more able to control your own behaviour.
+Also it makes you more productive as it helps increase focus.

 Thinking more is not necessarily better.
 In fact thinking less, but applying more will far succeed relentless thought.
+In my case often my thoughts are repetitive, or just not in any way constuctive.
+So by being mindful of them, you can start reclaim that wasted mental energy on something positive and proactive.
+Rather than being the person who complains or feels sorry for themselves.

 ### Process: